Management of Failed Spinal Anesthesia

 -Common sense and clinical experience are usually the best indicators of exactly when to convert to general anesthesia.

--If general anesthesia is induced to supplement a partially effective spinal anesthesia, any degree of sympathetic nerve block will make hypotension more likely.
+-If general anesthesia is induced to supplement partially effective spinal anesthesia, any degree of sympathetic nerve block will make hypotension more likely.

 Postoperative Management: